 A lot of the time, I do feel like I’m just lollygagging around.
 I write–but is there progress?
 Am I any closer to where I want to be than I was, when I sat down?

 When I’m writing, I have words to log.
 Yes, moving toward a finished draft.
 But revising?
 I’ve never really gotten the hang of that.
 I have a process, of course.
 It’s a good process.
 (I bought it off a stranger on the internet, and it’s turned out to be one of the best purchases I ever made.)
 But that new-words feeling?
 Well, that’s just for new words.
+If you’re curious, you can take the pro-focus writing quiz here, and set up a FREE account.

 One of my characters did something really out there, today.
 I don’t know what corner of my subconscious that came from, but he wound up punching another character.
 One I had considered sacrosanct.
 Guess not.